po1nt-1/xray-exporter/README.md

 ### Grafana Dashboard

-A simple Grafana dashboard is also available [here](soon).
+Our CompassVPN Grafana dashboard is available [here](https://grafana.com/grafana/dashboards/23181-compassvpn-dashboard/).
 Please refer to the Grafana docs to get the steps for importing dashboards from JSON files.

 ## Command Line Options